Introduction

 directory), and put a .feature

-file there (such as animal.feature
+file there (such as simple.feature

 ).
 It should contain a Gherkin spec for the scenario we want to test.
 Here's a very simple example: